China's Xi warns of 'Cold War-era' tensions in Asia-Pacific

 Against that backdrop, the United States, Britain and Australia announced in September that they had formed a new alliance -- AUKUS -- under which Australia will acquire nuclear-powered submarines using US technology.

-Although delivery is years away and China was not specifically named, the announcement angered China and separately sparked a furious row with France which saw its previously negotiated contract for selling Australia conventional submarines torn up.
+Although delivery is years away and China was not specifically named, the announcement angered Beijing and separately sparked a furious row with France which saw its deal to sell Australia conventional submarines torn up.

+In his address to Asia-Pacific business leaders, Xi also called for a joint effort across the region to close the "immunisation gap", making Covid-19 vaccines more accessible to developing nations.

+"We should translate consensus that vaccines are a global public good into concrete actions to ensure their fair and equitable distribution," he told the summit.

 © 2021 AFP